Aonrud/Timeline.js/README.md

 ## Panning and Zooming

 For large diagrams, Timeline can make use of [@panzoom/panzoom](https://github.com/timmywil/panzoom) to add panning and zooming to the diagram within a fixed container.
-Include `@panzoom/panzoom` in your dependencies (it is not bundled), and pass `panzoom: true` in the config when instantiating the timeline (see [Javascript Options](#javascript) below).
+Include `@panzoom/panzoom` in your dependencies (it is not bundled), and pass the panzoom function in the config when instantiating the timeline (see [Javascript Options](#javascript) below).

 ## Controls and searching